EC-Release/oci/k8s/README.md

     ownerHash: 1234567890abcdefg
     # replicaCount currently supports client instances only.
     # supporting scaling gateway/server instances in k8s is in discussion.
-    replicaCount: 1
+    replicaCount: 2
-    # withIngress decides the availability of the ingress obj in deployment.
+    # withIngress decides the availability of the agt ingress obj in deployment.
     # by default, when deploy as the gateway mode (conf.mod=gateway), the value (enabled) will be overridden to true
     withIngress:
-      enabled: false
+      enabled: true
       # host utilised to make the agt accessible via non-tls traffic.
       # it is also possible for the co-existence and the overlap of both tls/non-tls routings (hosts/tls)
       hosts: